pivo-inc/pivo-pro-sdk-testapp-android/README.md

          mavenCentral()
     }
 ```
-2- In your app-level `build.gradle` file, add dependencies for PivoBasicSdk
+2- In your app-level `build.gradle` file, add dependencies for PivoBasicSdk and PivoProSdk

 ```groovy
 dependencies {